fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rtp-stream-identifier-00.md

 --- abstract

-In this specification, we define a framework for configuring and identifying Source RTP Streams in the Session Description Protocol.
-This framework uses "rid" SDP attribute to: a) effectively identify the Source RTP Streams within a RTP Session, b) constrain their payload format parameters in a codec-agnostic way beyond what is provided with the regular Payload Types and c) enable unambiguous mapping between the Source RTP Streams to their media format specification in the SDP
+In this specification, we define a framework for identifying Source RTP Streams with the constraints on its payload format in the Session Description Protocol.
+This framework uses "rid" SDP attribute to: a) effectively identify the Source RTP Streams within a RTP Session, b) constrain their payload format parameters in a codec-agnostic way beyond what is provided with the regular Payload Types and c) enable unambiguous mapping between the Source RTP Streams to their media format specification in the SDP.

 Note-1: The name 'rid' is not yet finalized.
 Please refer to Section "Open Issues" for more details on the naming.